-We expect our expenses will continue to increase in connection with our ongoing research and development activities and our internal cGMP manufacturing activities.
-Furthermore, we anticipate that our expenses will continue to increase if and as we:
+We expect to continue to incur significant expenses in connection with our ongoing research and development activities and our internal cGMP manufacturing activities.
+Furthermore, we anticipate that our expenses will continue to vary if and as we:

-- continue to conduct our clinical trials evaluating our product candidates in patients; - conduct research and preclinical development of discovery targets and advance additional programs into clinical development; - file clinical trial applications with global regulatory agencies and conduct clinical trials for our programs; - expand our research and development activities to design and advance potential treatments for rare, inherited eye diseases; - make strategic investments in PRISM and in optimizing our manufacturing processes and formulations; - further expand our manufacturing capabilities through our internal facility and our CMOs; - maintain our intellectual property portfolio and consider the acquisition of complementary intellectual property; - seek and obtain regulatory approvals for our product candidates; and - establish and build capabilities to market, distribute and sell our product candidates.
+continue to conduct our clinical trials evaluating our product candidates in patients;

+- conduct research and preclinical development of discovery targets and advance additional programs into clinical development; - file clinical trial applications with global regulatory agencies and conduct clinical trials for our programs; - advance our research and development activities in rare, inherited eye diseases; - make strategic investments in continuing to innovate our research and development platform, PRISM, and in optimizing our manufacturing processes and formulations; - maintain our manufacturing capabilities through our internal facility and our CMOs; - maintain our intellectual property portfolio and consider the acquisition of complementary intellectual property; - seek and obtain regulatory approvals for our product candidates; and - establish and build capabilities to market, distribute and sell our product candidates.

 We may experience delays or encounter issues with any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges.
+For example, in December 2019, we announced the discontinuation of our development of suvodirsen for patients with DMD based on our interim analysis of our Phase 1 open-label extension study.

-Because of the numerous risks and uncertainties associated with the development of our product candidates and because the extent to which we may enter into collaborations with third parties for development of product candidates is unknown, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the research and development for our programs.
-Our future capital requirements for our programs will depend on many factors, including:
+Because of the numerous risks and uncertainties associated with the development of drug candidates and because the extent to which we may enter into collaborations with third parties for development of product candidates is unknown, we are unable to estimate the amounts of future capital outlays and operating expenses associated with completing the research and development for our therapeutic programs.
+Our future capital requirements for our therapeutic programs will depend on many factors, including:

-- the progress and results of conducting research and continued preclinical and clinical development within our programs and with respect to future potential pipeline candidates; - the number and characteristics of product candidates and programs that we pursue; - the cost of manufacturing clinical supplies of our product candidates; - whether and to what extent milestone events are achieved under our collaborations with Pfizer or Takeda or any potential future licensee or collaborator; - the costs, timing and outcome of regulatory review of our product candidates; - our ability to obtain marketing approval for our product candidates; - the costs and timing of future commercialization activities, including manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - market acceptance of our product candidates, to the extent any are approved for commercial sale, and the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the effect of competing technological and market developments; and - the extent to which we acquire or invest in businesses, products and technologies, including entering into licensing or collaboration arrangements for product candidates.
+- the progress, results and costs of conducting research and continued preclinical and clinical development for our therapeutic programs and future potential pipeline candidates; - the number and characteristics of product candidates and programs that we pursue; - the cost of manufacturing clinical supplies of our product candidates; - whether and to what extent milestone events are achieved under our collaborations with Pfizer or Takeda or any potential future licensee or collaborator; - the costs, timing and outcome of regulatory review of our product candidates; - our ability to obtain marketing approval for our product candidates; - the costs and timing of future commercialization activities, including manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - market acceptance of our product candidates, to the extent any are approved for commercial sale, and the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; - the effect of competing technological and market developments; and - the extent to which we acquire or invest in businesses, products and technologies, including entering into licensing or collaboration arrangements for product candidates.